surister/blog/content/blog/understanding-partitioned-tables-cratedb.md

 ### [Updating a record]

-When a record is updated, it's marked as deleted in its original segment, and the newly updated record is written to a new segment.
-After a refresh, the [IndexReader]{.h} will be aware of the new segment and the record will show up in search results.
+When a record is updated, a new segment with the updated record(s) is created, where the previous version of the document(s) is marked as deleted.

-Eventually, the segments will be merged and the resulting segment will be the same as if we had updated the original segment.
+After a refresh, the [IndexReader]{.h} will be aware of the new segment and the record will show up in search results.Eventually, the segments will be merged and the resulting segment will be the same as if we had updated the original segment.

 ![Merge of segments after the update of a record](/img/partitions/record_updated.svg)